SomeOppaiBoy/DropPing/README.md

 # DropPing

-Drop{ing is a location-based notification pushing mobile application designed for Android devices.
+DropPing is a location-based notification pushing mobile application designed for Android devices.
 It automatically detects when a user reaches important locations, such as a college or railway station, and sends SMS notifications to selected contacts.
 This project is a college assignment for testing with a small group of friends, with no plans for commercialization or app store deployment (as of yet).

 ## 📱 Features
 - **Automatic Location Detection:** Uses GPS to detect when the user arrives at specific locations.